 Before a child could be adopted from one Hague country to live in another, the governments in both countries had to agree to the adoption.
 New Zealand residents needed the permission of Child, Youth and Family as well as the overseas country, and could adopt only in countries that Child, Youth and Family approved.
 However, some adoptions by New Zealanders still took place in countries that did not meet Hague Convention standards.

-Some of the New Zealanders who adopted infants from Romanian orphanages have struggled to cope with them.
-Parents have resorted to locking their bedroom doors to stop their children stealing from them; one couple took out a protection order against their adopted children.
+Some of the New Zealanders who adopted infants from Romanian orphanages struggled to cope with them.
+The children had often suffered neglect in infancy and in some cases developed behavioural problems.
+Parents resorted to locking their bedroom doors to stop their children stealing from them; one couple took out a protection order against their adopted children.
 ‘We went in so naïve,’ remembers one mother.
 ‘I thought we would be bringing back these two kids and we would play happy families.
 We thought they were just going to slot in.
 It just hasn’t happened.’1

 Countries of origin